We're committed to supporting the local honey bee population and educating our community about the importance of bees.

-Through the observational hive, children learn how bees collect pollen, make honey and that honey bees are responsible for some of their favorite foods.
+Through the observational hive, visitors learn how bees collect pollen, make honey and that honey bees are responsible for some of our favorite foods.

 Honey bees are vital to our ecosystem and our food supply.
 Unfortunately, the honey bee population is decreasing rapidly worldwide due to a serious threat called colony collapse disorder.
 Without enough honey bees, our fruit and vegetable crops will disappear!
 We can help these important creatures through education and supporting bee colonies.